particle-iot/docs/src/content/guide/tools-and-features/dev.md

 Contribute a library
 ---

-This functionality is available in the Desktop IDE and the Command Line Interface (CLI).
-You can follow [this link](/guide/tools-and-features/libraries/#contributing-libraries) to find more about contributing a library.
+See the [detailed library guide](/guide/tools-and-features/libraries/#contributing-libraries) to find more about contributing a library from the Desktop IDE.